Tutorial 3: Getting information out

 print(results)

-Which will show the first ten rows that would be exported to a csv.
+Which will show the first ten rows that would be exported to a CSV file.

 Exporting a CSV file